Embed a Widget Securely

 Tags: Widgets, Embedding

-Required Fields
+Encrypted Fields

-When calling the token-generation endpoint, include the widget configuration properties that should be encrypted.
+When calling the token generation endpoint, include the widget configuration properties that should be encrypted.
 The most common required properties include the following:

 | Property | Description |